ryan-neil/react-resources/README.md

 So, this means we don't need to go out and fetch for a HTML page.
 This makes everything very fast and dynamic.
 In addition, we don't get a page refresh which gives us that _"App"_ feeling.

+## Learn by Building: React Blog App

-In this section we will be learning React Router by building a simple blog application.
+Let's learn React Routing by building a little Blog Application.

 ### Installation